emilypx/appfair.github.io/index.md

 ### Why do apps need to build for both macOS and iOS?

 The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
-This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in the **App Fair.app** catalog.
+This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in a catalog browser.

+### What is the target OS for App Fair applications

+In order to be able to utilize the Swift 5.5 concurrency features (async/await & actors), App Fair apps target macOS 12 and iOS 15.
+Note that the [Fair/FairCore](https://github.com/appfair/Fair/tree/main/Sources/FairCore) target is compatible with Swift 5.4 in order to use macOS 11 as the build host.

+### Can I build a watchOS or tvOS app?

+No. Only macOS and iOS builds are currently supported.

+### Can I use the release artifacts with other distribution channels

+The binaries created by the `Integrate-Release` phase are standard `.zip` and `.ipa` archives and should be suitable for distributing via any compatible app distribution mechanisms.
+The release artifacts at [appfair/App releases](https://github.com/appfair/App/releases) are not constrained in how they are distributed or used.

 ### Which native frameworks will my app be able to use?

-As a true native application, App Fair apps can link to any native system framework on their target host.
+As a native compiled Swift application, App Fair apps can link to any native system framework on their target host.
-However, certain frameworks (typically those that utilize cloud services) will not function at runtime when they are used from apps that are distributed without a paid developer subscription.
+However, certain frameworks that integrate with online components (typically those that utilize cloud services) will not function at runtime when they are used from apps that are distributed without a paid developer subscription.
 For example, online geo-location services (used by the MapKit framework) and speech recognition services (used by the Natural Language framework) are unavailable to apps that are distributed through free channels.

 In general, frameworks that only utilize local system resources can be used without issue in App Fair apps.